Obakeng-Junior/Smart-Learning-Management-System/README.md

 ## 🤖 Smart Tutor (ML.NET Web API)

-The smart Tutor is implemented using a **custom ML.NET-powered Web API**:
+The Smart Tutor is implemented using a **custom ML.NET-powered Web API**:

 * Uses a **CSV-based dataset** containing questions and correct answers
 * Processes student questions sent from the Flutter app via REST API